QinqinAndMacaulayCat/copula-model-project/report.md

-        here we use the first node in each level as the new central node and combine it with the root in last level to get the new root.
-        This process is same as the process we show in the report.
+        here we use the first node in each level as the new central node and combine it with the root in last level to get the new root. this process is same as the process we show in the report.
         """